Voting Rights for People in Assisted-Living Facilities

 “This pandemic has really changed how I’ll approach voting with my clients and their families in the future,” Geiger says.
 “It’s hard for me to admit this, but I don’t think I’ve spent much time in the past building this voting conversation into the other important conversations I have with clients and families.
 And it’s not that hard to do.”

-If you have questions or concerns about a nursing home resident’s rights, an experienced Virginia elder law attorney can help.
+If you have concerns about a nursing home resident’s rights or questions about voter registration or the voting process in a nursing facility, an experienced Virginia elder law attorney can help.